AcceleratedLinux/accelerated-linux/linux/Documentation/driver-api/media/mc-core.rst

 Links
 ^^^^^

-Links are represented by a struct :c:type:`media_link` instance, defined in ``include/media/media-entity.h``.
+Links are represented by a struct media_link instance, defined in ``include/media/media-entity.h``.
 There are two types of links:

 **1. pad to pad links**: